 Plaque can block blood flow in two ways:

 Many risk factors for heart disease may lead to an ACS.

 The most common symptom of ACS is chest pain.
-The chest pain may come on quickly, come and go, or get worse with rest.
+The chest pain may come on quickly, come and go, or get worse with exercise or rest.
 Other symptoms can include: